 – Jim Berman, Executive Chef at Grain Bar + Kitchen

-While it is clear that the industry is veering towards digital solutions as younger generations age, restaurateurs are careful to present digital restaurant POS system features – such as mobile pay, kiosks, and digital receipts – as an option, not the default.
+While it is clear that the industry is veering towards digital solutions as younger generations age, restaurateurs are careful to present digital point of sale features – such as mobile pay, kiosks, and digital receipts – as an option, not the default.
 There is tremendous value in these offerings for restaurants, namely boosted efficiency, higher order value, and savings on paper costs, so resaturants are launching them with care to their customer base.

 What we asked: "When do you plan on upgrading your restaurant point of sale system?"